dmayilyan/clipster/README.md

   -0, --nul             Use NUL character as output delimiter.
   -m DELIM, --delim DELIM
-                        String to use as output delimiter (defaults to '\n')
+                        String to use as output delimiter (defaults to '\n') -e, --entropy         Value of entropy to use as a threshold to ignore certain strings.
+For any input with new line(s) entropy calculation will be ignored.
 ```